 By: Jessica Reyes |

-If you have a gym membership or a treadmill at home, great–you have the option to run indoors anytime.
+If you have a gym membership or a treadmill at home, that’s great– you have the option to run indoors anytime.
 But, if you’re like me and get your regular dose of cardio outside, it’s likely your routine drops along with the temperature.
-And the challenge of getting your fitness back on track becomes a whole other issue.
-The main complaint of running in the cold is discomfort, which is completely understandable, because nobody wants to be in pain during a workout.
-Believe it or not the dreaded cold can easily be conquered with some simple clothing adjustments.
+The main complaint of running in the cold is discomfort, which is completely understandable because nobody wants to be in pain during a workout.
+Believe it or not, the dreaded cold can easily be conquered with some simple clothing adjustments.
 Here are some essential pieces of clothing for running in the cold to help you brave the winter elements anytime.

 First thing to think about: layering.
 Tank top and shorts weather is long gone, and you’re going to need to break out the long sleeves or a running jacket.
 However, it’s easy to overdo or underdo the selection of layers.
 Either you’re shivering at the start of your run, or you’re fine until the midpoint and then realize you want to die underneath your pile of sweatshirts.

 Let me tell you about the 20 degree rule.
 Generally, you should dress like it’s 20 degrees colder than the actual temperature because your body will heat up on its own once you start running.
 Of course, the first few minutes of the run will be chilly; if you’d rather wear the extra layers to avoid the discomfort, you could prepare to either tie the extra jacket around your waist or designate someplace to drop your extra layers once you’re too warm.